tweedegolf/rust-training/book/src/introduction.md

 <a href="/slides/1_1-introduction/" target="_blank">Slides</a>

-On these pages you will find open source Rust training material designed and maintained by the Rust experts working at Tweede golf.
-It comprises several modules that we use in our multi-day (embedded) training courses.
+This is the open-source Rust training material we use for our professional multi-day (embedded) Rust training programs.

+It comprises several modules based on the material of the [teach-rs](https://trifectatech.org/initiatives/education/) project (now part of [Trifecta Tech Foundation](https://trifectatech.org)) that we previously co-developed and that we contribute back to when improvements are made.

-It is made available to you under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/), which means you are free to use and share it as long as you give us appropriate credit and share any modifications you make with others under that same license (which also means that we can use it to improve our training material!).
+Published under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/), you are free to use and share this material as long as you give us appropriate credit and share any modifications you make under that same license.

-The source for it can be found on our [GitHub repository](https://github.com/tweedegolf/rust-training).
-If you see any mistake, we welcome issues and pull requests!
+If you spot any mistakes or have a suggestion, please open an issue or pull request on [the GitHub repository](https://github.com/tweedegolf/rust-training).

 ## Let us train you!

-Going through this material on your own is good, but what's even better: our experts guiding you through the material and associated exercises during an interactive, tailor-made multi-day program!
+Studying on your own is good, but being guided through an interactive tailor-made program with your team is more productive, and more fun!

-To learn more, visit [our professional training page](https://tweedegolf.nl/en/expertise/rust/workshops).
+For testimonials, an introduction of our expert trainers, and more information about the programs we offer, please refer to [our professional training page](https://tweedegolf.nl/en/expertise/rust/workshops).

 <p><br><p>